 Of those million pennies minted that year, nearly all the coins went into circulation, making it extremely difficult to find one in mint condition.
 An uncirculated one sold by Legend Auctions fetched almost $159,000 in 2018.

-An uncirculated or fine condition coin usually has crisp edges on all the letters and images stamped on it.
-Not all rare pennies are valuable, but scarcity is one of the qualities that can make a coin important.
+An uncirculated or gem condition coin usually has crisp edges on all the letters and images stamped on it.
+Break out that magnifying glass to take a closer look.

 Tips for Identifying Old Pennies Worth Money

-Although these ten old pennies are worth thousands, there are plenty of other examples that are still worth more than their face value.
-If you're sorting through spare change, keep a few tips in mind to help you find pennies worth money:
+Although these 10 old pennies are worth thousands, there are plenty of other examples that are still worth more than their face value.
+If you're sorting through spare change, keep a few tips in mind to help you find pennies worth money.

 Know When to Hold On to Your Change